everythinginmoderation2/fork-bd-debugging-word-analyzer/README.md

 **Vocabulary alert!** The presenter uses some terms you may not know yet.
 These aren't in the learning objectives, so you don't need to memorize
 them:
-* "logical bug": An error in code that causes incorrect results for valid expected inputs.
+* `logical bug`: An error in code that causes incorrect results for valid expected inputs.
 Code with logical bugs compiles properly, but works improperly.
-* "flow of execution": The order that code statements are executed.
+* `flow of execution`: The order that code statements are executed.
 This is also called "flow control".
 In code, statements like `if` can change the flow of execution.
 The debugger allows you to observe and control the flow by specifying where to interrupt and when to continue.